Here are the Best Architectural Plants to Grow in Containers that you can add to your home and garden for a dimensional appeal!

 Botanical Name: Agave

-Agaves are a nice choice for adding dimension and character to colorful patio pots and home entrances.
+Agaves are an excellent choice for adding dimension and character to colorful patio pots and home entrances.
 Smaller species like agave colorata and agave bracteosa are especially suitable for growing in pots.

 Here are the best types of agaves you can grow